NorfairKing/declops/README.md

 * Declarative infrastructure, no commands; only results
 * Applicative infrastructure: Infrastructure can depend on previously set up infrastructure
-* Self-healing deployment; Only idempotent operations (because they can be retried)
+* Self-healing deployment; All successful operations must be idempotent (because they can be retried).
+* Success as the exception; Many things can go wrong.
+Errors must be first-class, explicit, clear, and diagnosable.
 * Built-in infrastructure testing.

 Would be nice too: